-This special project aims to further understand the experiences of women living in smaller, rural communities through bushfire and COVID-19 recovery by gathering your stories.
-It aims to explore how women are connecting with community and any key barriers to social connection in order to inform WHGNE’s ongoing advocacy and support for women’s mental wellbeing.
+This special project aimed to further understand the experiences of women living in smaller, rural communities through bushfire and COVID-19 recovery by gathering your stories.
+It aimed to explore how women are connecting with community and any key barriers to social connection in order to inform WHGNE’s ongoing advocacy and support for women’s mental wellbeing.

 Crises such as the 2019-20 bushfires and COVID-19 pandemic unfairly impact women’s health and wellbeing.
 Pre-existing gendered social inequalities have been highlighted as women have taken on a greater share of additional care responsibilities for children, other family members and at-risk community members.
 This has contributed to an observed ‘triple load’ during the crises, including paid work, care work and the mental labour of worrying in the wake of disaster.
 It is also important to note that the frequency and severity of intimate partner violence also increases during and after emergencies, with confinement to the home creating additional risks.

 These risk factors lead to emotional, social and financial stress and anxiety, and can exacerbate existing mental health conditions or trigger new conditions.
 During the COVID-19 pandemic, women were more likely than men to report feeling ‘nervous’ and that ‘everything was an effort’ at least some of the time.
 Women have also reported increased psychological distress, reduced life satisfaction and heightened feelings of anxiety and worry, compounding existing inequalities for mental health between women and men.

 All story submissions and survey responses have now closed.